6.30.2024

 monocular vision

-Imagine a person wearing a monocle: the image of a bad critic with a single critical lens engaged with a work.
+Imagine a person wearing a monocle: the image of a bad critic with a single critical lens engaged on a work.

 6.10.2024